-The Carnegie Classification of Institutions of Higher Education elevated UWM to its list of “R1” institutions in 2016.
-Only 115 of the nation’s more than 4,600 post-secondary institutions received this designation for highest research activity.
+The Carnegie Classification of Institutions of Higher Education elevated UWM to its list of institutions with “highest research activity” in 2016.
+Only 115 of the nation’s more than 4,600 post-secondary institutions received this designation, which is often called R1.

 UWM delivers a powerful return on the investment.
 In 2012-13, the most recent academic year for which full economic impact data is available, the university received $124 million from the state and had an economic impact of more than $1.5 billion on the Wisconsin economy.

 in research expenditures (2016)